JuliaData/DataFrames.jl/doc/manual.md

 	dv[[true, true, false, false, false]] = dvones(2) # SHOULD WE MAKE THIS WORK?

-In contrast, a DataFrame is a random-access data structure that can be indexing into and assigned to in many different ways.
-We walk through them one-by-one below.
+In contrast, a DataFrame is a random-access data structure that can be indexed into and assigned to in many different ways.
+We walk through many of them below.

-### Simple Numeric Indexing
+## Simple Numeric Indexing

 	df = DataFrame(Int64, 5, 3)
 	df[1, 3]
 	df[1]

-### Range-Based Numeric Indexing
+## Range-Based Numeric Indexing

 	df = DataFrame(Int64, 5, 3)